AliceWonderland/Omdb-App/README.md

 OMDB App
 See Movies that have been rated by Users
-Add in a Movie, With a Rating and/or Comment
+Add in a Movie, With a Rating or Comment
 Update a Movie Rating or Comment (Optional)
 Delete a Movie
-s

 React
 Express
 Sequelize/Postgres
+Fetch

 Pre-Installation
 Node.js